tmunzer/get-a-key/README.md

 #### Deploy the Application
 * Install NodeJS LTS: https://nodejs.org/en/download/.
 * Clone this repo.
-* Configure the API paramerts, in the `src/config.js` file.
+* Configure the API parameters, in the `src/config.js` file.
 You will find an example in `src/config_example.js`.
 To be able to use this application, you will need an account on the [Aerohive Developper Portal](https://developer.aerohive.com/).
 * Install npm packages (`npm install` from the project folder).
 * Install bower packages (`bower install` from the project folder).
 * Go to `src/bin` folder into the project.